10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access →

 Philippines guide

-Filipino tech professionals are among the fastest-growing applicant groups for the Germany Opportunity Card — strong English proficiency and 4-year BS degrees make many directly eligible for Route 1.
+Filipino tech professionals are among the fastest-growing applicant groups for the Germany Opportunity Card, as strong English proficiency and 4-year BS degrees make many directly eligible for Route 1.

 Free · No login required · 90 seconds